Ayesha Rascoe: Career

 Rascoe began her reporting career at Reuters, where she covered environment policy, including the Deepwater Horizon oil spill and the response to the Fukushima Daiichi nuclear disaster in 2011.

 Rascoe began reporting for NPR in 2017.
 As NPR's White House correspondent, her stories were regularly broadcast on the NPR shows Morning Edition and All Things Considered, and she appeared regularly on NPR's Politics Podcast.
 In March 2022, she began hosting NPR's Weekend Edition Sunday and co-hosting the Saturday edition of their Up First podcast with Scott Simon.
 On June 11, 2023, she succeeded Rachel Martin as host of Up First's The Sunday Story.
 Rascoe's regional North Carolina accent and distinctive pronunciation that "sounds Black" has received both positive and negative feedback from listeners.

 She has appeared on Washington Week, Meet The Press, CNN and MSNBC.

 Rascoe edited HBCU Made: A Celebration of the Black College Experience, a collection, released on January 30, 2024, of essays by graduates of historically Black colleges and universities.

 Personal life

 Rascoe married Patrick Trice, a U.S. veteran, in 2012.
-She has three children.
+The couple had three children and have since divorced.